micheleg/dash-to-dock/_posts/2014-04-08-multimonitor-bug-solved.md

 This, combined with the optional [pressure sensitivity]({%post_url 2014-04-08-pressure-sensitivity-implemented%}), should allow to use the extension both with intellihide and autohide in all multimonitor configurations.

 A new version including this fix targeting GNOME Shell 3.12 is going to be released soon.
 In the meantime you can try the master branch on [Github]({{ site.github_project_url }}).
-This feature is going to be backorted to GNOME Shell 3.10 too.
+This feature is going to be backported to GNOME Shell 3.10 too.